boytchev/oops.js/tests/test-1/details.md

 | 512 | 0.491 | 0.608 | +24% |
 | 1024 | 0.246 | 0.304 | +24% |

-<small>*Note: Values in parentheses are unreliable, as at least
-one of the measured FPS is restricted by the browser animation loop.*</small>

 ### Run №3